 Certificate & MS Program Student Opportunities and Support

-Our program faculty and staff support Certificate and MS students throughout their programs.
-We provide various opportunities to help students get the most out of their studies, including experiential learning, a mentorship program with industry leaders, and various student and professional development resources.
-The College of Liberal Arts and the Graduate School also provide academic, professional, and personal support for graduate students.
+As a professional student, our faculty and staff will support you throughout your program.
+We provide various opportunities to help students get the most out of their studies.
+We also partner with the College of Liberal Arts and the Graduate School to provide comprehensive academic and professional support for graduate students.

 Importantly, the Certificate and MS programs are committed to fostering a community that models accessibility, celebrates diverse viewpoints and goals, and is welcoming and inclusive to all.
 We recognize that diversity, equity, inclusion, and accessibility (DEIA) must be addressed on individual and group levels.
 Read our department’s Equity and Diversity Statement for more about how we enact our DEIA values.